Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: Conclusions

 \section{Conclusions}

 This paper proposes a novel \emph{weighted bilinear coding} (WBC) model to pursue more representative and discriminative aggregation for the intermediate convolutional features in CNN networks.
 In specific, channel-wise feature correlations are encoded to model higher-order feature interactions, improving the representative ability.
 Moreover, a weighting scheme is adopted to adaptively weigh local features to reflect local feature importance.
 Besides, to deal with spatial misalignment, a salient part net is introduced to automatically derive salient body parts.
 By integrating the WBC model and the salient part net, the final human appearance representation is both discriminative and resistant to spatial misalignment.
 Extensive experiments on three large-scale benchmarks demonstrate the effectiveness of the proposed approach.
+The flexibility and generalization of this framework also have been proven.